scottperham/hack-and-chat/_posts/2022-04-25-adaptive-card-custom-ui-components.md

 Now let's create an adaptive card that uses it.
 Head over to the [Adaptive Card designer](https://adaptivecards.io/designer/) and try it out.

-Here is the JSON representation of the blog post card, obviously, you'll need to change the image urls to your own server rather than my ngrok tunnel!
+Here is the JSON representation of the blog post card that uses this url to display tags.

 :WARNINGSTART:
 Remember to replace &lt;BASE URI&gt; with your own URI